-Becoming an SEO specialist can be difficult if you don’t have the right resume to communicate to recruiters that you’re qualified.
+Becoming an SEO specialist can be difficult if you don’t have the right resume to make it clear to jobs that you are qualified

-Welcome to Bouncerank, and in this post, I am going to walk you through step-by-step how to showcase your SEO skills so you can get your first specialist job in 2023.
+Welcome to Bouncerank, and in this post, I am going to walk you through my five step-by-step process how to write a winning SEO specialist resume to showcase your skills so you can get your first SEO job!